 This subject will examine the classical theories as well as recent discussion of what is essential or indispensable to human nature and well-being.

-GENS.5523 The Pursuit of Human Rationality
+GENS5523 The Pursuit of Human Rationality Category B - 28 hours

 What are the prevailing conceptions and challenges to human rationality?